Randalix/fda/readme.md

 If you want to automaticly upload commits to github you need git with ssh-keys, and hub to be initialized.

 ## Install
 In the houdini home directory create a folder python3.7libs.
-Open a Terminal there  and run Open a Terminal and run https://github.com/Randalix/fda.git
+Open a Terminal there  and run Open a Terminal and run `git clone https://github.com/Randalix/fda.git`